Slowly progressing blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 The optic nerve connects your eye and your brain.
 Inflammation of the optic nerve is called optic neuritis.

-Inflammation in the medium sized arteries is called temporal arteritis.
-The vessels around your temples can be involved causing a throbbing headache in your forehead, but it can also cause your vision to blur or disappear.
+Inflammation in the medium and large arteries is called temporal arteritis or giant cell arteritis.
+The vessels around your temples can be involved, causing a throbbing headache in your forehead, but it can also cause your vision to blur or disappear.

 Along with sudden blurred vision, you might have other eye symptoms that can range from mild to serious, such as: